truenas/documentation/content/SCALE/SCALEUIReference/Storage/Pools/Datasets/ZvolsScreensScale.md

 ### Data Protection Widget
 The **Data Protection** widget displays for all datasets or zvols.
-This widget provides information on the number snapshots and other data protection related scheduled tasks (replication, cloud sync, rsync and snapshots) configured on the system.
+This widget provides information on the number of snapshots and other data protection-related scheduled tasks (replication, cloud sync, rsync, and snapshots) configured on the system.
 {{< expand "Click Here for More Information" "v" >}}
 It provides access to the tasks found on the **Data Protection** screen through links.